Skip to Main Content

 Originally from Salem, N.H., Hamel had “no idea whatsoever” he’d ever be doing such a thing.

-“I chose UMass Lowell—then the University of Lowell—because it was a tech school with a good reputation for computer science
+“I chose UMass Lowell—then the University of Lowell—because it was a tech school with a good reputation for

 , and I was able to commute for a couple of years,” he says.